1 -

 instrument whereas he copied Guyot de Provins' famous words when he was

 studying in Paris.
-We hope that some courageous Gentleman will
+We hope that some courageous gentleman will

 have tempted to shed light on the Legend of Flavio di Gioia,